 Guest ratings:

-- Amenities: WiFi, outdoor seasonal pool, hot tub, free parking
+• Amenities: Free WiFi, outdoor seasonal pool, hot tub, free parking

-You will find a seasonal outdoor swimming pool with hot tub and sun loungers.
+Reviewers rate staff, comfort, cleanliness, facilities, value for money and location the highest at Dow Villa Motel.
+Guests can use a seasonal outdoor swimming pool with sun loungers and hot tub.
 From any of these amenities you can see the spectacular Sierra Nevada mountain range.

 >> Book Hotel: Dow Villa Motel